TylerPalko/python-playground/README.md

-This is a personal reposotory for school
+This is a personal repository for school